RavenGrappling/RavenGrappling.github.io/faq.md

       <div id="faq-safety-body-1" class="accordion-collapse collapse" aria-labelledby="faq-safety-header-1" data-bs-parent="#faq-safety">
         <div class="accordion-body">
           <p>
-            No. All of our programs are designed to help you ease in into every exercise.
+            No. All of our programs are designed to help you ease into every exercise.
             We will never force you to do anything that you are not comfortable with.
-            Our goal is to make you stronger and healthier, with each class that you attend.
+            Our goal is to make you stronger and healthier, with every class that you attend.
           </p>
         </div>
       </div>